RMM Real-Time Monitoring

 RMM systems are able to monitor servers without being resident on that host.
 However, in order to get full access to all statuses, the client will need to install an agent on the server.
 That agent acts like an SNMP device agent and it gathers status reports on the server for reporting.

-It is possible to monitor servers without an agent.
+Server monitoring is possible without an agent.
 However, the agentless monitoring method is only able to report on external characteristics of a server, such as response time and the statuses of ports.
 Agent-based monitors can report on CPU, memory, and disk statuses.

 Process monitoring